Ant & Dec's Saturday Night Takeaway: Ant & Dec's Takeaway on Tour

 On 31 October 2013, showrunners announced a live tour of the show, under the title "Takeaway on Tour", which would be co-produced between Ant & Dec, James Grant Live, and ITV Studios.
 Presented by the show's hosts, with Kim Gavin as the tour's artistic director, it featured appearances by various celebrities and performers and a number of segments from the programme, including an appearance by Ashley Roberts (who also performed at the shows) as the host of the tour's version of "Ant vs. Dec".

 Demand for tickets was high, leading to extra dates and venues being added on 28 November 2013, along with some shows having their dates rearranged.
 The tour ran for only one series of shows, between 6 August – 13 September 2014 across various cities in the United Kingdom and the Republic of Ireland, which were: London, Cardiff, Birmingham, Leeds, Manchester, Glasgow, Belfast, Sheffield, Newcastle, Nottingham, Liverpool and Dublin.

 Home media

 On 24 November 2003, a compilation VHS and DVD containing clips from the second series was released by Video Collection International and Granada Media.
 The DVD release also contained some bonus extras.

 On 1 November 2004, another compilation VHS and DVD, titled "Home Delivery" was released by Granada Ventures, this time featuring clips from the third series.
 Bonus features on both formats include various interviews, a behind-the-scenes featurette, and a bonus clip of Jonathan Wilkes' interaction with the Ploppies.

-Episodes from Series 17 to 20 are available on ITVX, since 2024–2025.
+Episodes from Series 18 to 20 are available on ITVX, as of Sep 2026.